Pallet Storage Solutions

 High-Density Storage

-Achieves up to 60% greater storage capacity compared to selective racking by minimizing aisle space.
+Achieves up to 60% greater storage capacity compared to selective racking by storing multiple pallets deep per lane and minimizing pick aisle count.

 Reduced Forklift Damage